Jack24658735/Jack24658735/README.md

 ## 💬 Introduction
 Currently, I’m a graduate student pursuing my M.S. degree in the Communication Engineering Dept at NTU.
 I'm advised by [Yu‑Chiang Frank Wang](http://vllab.ee.ntu.edu.tw/ycwang.html) at [Vision and Learning Lab](http://vllab.ee.ntu.edu.tw/).
 My research primarily revolves around multiple CV domains, including but not limited to Federated Learning, 3D generation, Self-supervised Learning, Transfer Learning, Vision & Language, etc. Through my dedication and continuous exploration, I aim to contribute to the advancement of Computer Vision while expanding my knowledge and expertise in this exciting field.
 Also, I'm skilled at developing problem-solving methods for different challenging tasks, and learning new technologies and tools if demands arise.

 Previously, I was an intern at **Synopsys** (until *Jun.2022*), developing and studying AI compilers and AI accelerators.
-I have completed my B.S. degree at NTHU, majoring in Electrical Engineering (EE) with a concentration in Computer Vision and Deep Learning as advised by [Min-Sun](https://aliensunmin.github.io/).
+I have completed my B.S. degree at NTHU, majoring in Electrical Engineering (EE) with an undergraduate project in Computer Vision as advised by [Min-Sun](https://aliensunmin.github.io/).

 ## 🏆 Experience & honors
 - Internship in Solution Group(SG) at **Synopsys**